Rurouni/MassiveOnlineUniversalServerEngine/README.md

 		+ WriteReentrant : sequential processing in thread pool(doesnt protect from state changes during async wait)
 		+ Full : no other operations would be processed until this one finishes (including all async cont)
 + All messages, proxies and dispatchers are generated using t4 for maximum performance
++ Currently supports Photon and RakNet as transport engines

 ##Roadmap
 1. **Basic networking** - done